devnyxie/betterstack-project/README.md

 ## Thank you
 Thank you for the opportunity to work on this project.
-I really enjoyed working on it and I hope you it.
+I really enjoyed working on it and I hope you like it.
 If you have any questions or need any further information, please feel free to reach out to me.
 I'm looking forward to hearing from you soon! 😊